lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Cancer Research

 The evolutionary concept of *virulence* extends to cancer cells, with additional complications due to *multi-level selection*: cancer breaks the altruistic nature of multicellularity, placing them in direct competition with the host.
 Cancer's trajectory is only explainable via evolutionary dynamics.
-It behaves like a pathogen without inter-host competition.
+It behaves like a pathogen where *intra-host* competition is maximised and *inter-host* competition is absent.

-In her 2020 book *Rebel Cell: Cancer, Evolution and the Science of Life*, biomedical scientist Dr Kat Arney (PhD from Cambridge) writes about how *not* recognising the evolutionary processes involved in cancer has held the field of cancer therapeutics back for decades, and we're only now just catching up.
+In her 2020 book *Rebel Cell: Cancer, Evolution and the Science of Life*, biomedical scientist Dr Kat Arney (PhD from Cambridge) writes about how *not* recognising the evolutionary processes involved in cancer has held the field of cancer therapeutics back for decades, and we're only now just catching up, breaking the stagnation in progress.

 Chemotherapy or radiotherapy are 'brute force' approaches that can kill as many healthy cells as cancer cells.
 Additionally, the 'gene targeted' approaches developed in the 2000s are ineffective as the cancer cells often mutate to resist the drug, and the cancer returns at a later date, so that further treatments of the same drug simply select for the resistant cancer cells.
 An *adaptive therapy* strategy is needed, modulating doses to force the cancer cells to compete with each other, rather than growing unimpeded.
 The tumor microenvironment behaves as an ecological niche which can be manipulated.
 This being incorporated into modern cancer therapies.
-Some of the treatments that can be augmented with evolutionary principles include:
+Some of the treatments that can be/have been augmented with evolutionary principles to yield improved prognoses include:

 - **Mitotic checkpoint gene transfection, via mRNA vaccines**: intended to control the cell cycle of cancer cells.
 - **Oncolytic virus therapy**: immunotherapy, triggering an immune response.
 Effective in immune-rich tissues.